socadk/design-practice-repository/activities/DPR-StorySplitting.md

 Agile for All provides a [Cheat Sheet](https://agileforall.com/wp-content/uploads/2009/10/Story-Splitting-Cheat-Sheet.pdf) that summarizes the patterns.

-T. Heap, a business analyst, puts the splitting steps in a logical order in [an article on his blog](http://www.its-all-design.com/how-to-split-user-stories/) (and also touches upon API design).
+T. Heap, a business analyst, [puts the splitting steps in a logical order](http://www.its-all-design.com/how-to-split-user-stories/) and also touches upon API design.

 ### Data Provenance